trisbee/policies/tickets/en_terms.md

-**3.12.** If a Buyer's justified claim for refund of the repaid ticket price for a specific Promoter's Event according to the previous provision hereof (Article 3.11.) is exercised by the Buyer with Trisbee, Trisbee shall be entitled, though not obliged, to settle the Buyer\'s claim itself, and shall notify the Promoter of the Buyer\'s claim processing without undue delay.
+**3.12.** If a Buyer's justified claim for refund of the repaid ticket price for a specific Promoter's Event according to the previous provision hereof (Article 3.11.) is exercised by the Buyer with Trisbee, Trisbee shall be entitled, though not obliged, to settle the Buyer's claim itself, and shall notify the Promoter of the Buyer's claim processing without undue delay.
 To settle such a claim, Trisbee is entitled to use all the Buyers\' payments received for the specific Promoter's Event after deducting the Remuneration or, if the payments